jeffrschneider/AgentMesh/README.md

 The agentmesh UI is a standard chat interface.
   It  accepts text input from the user in a wide section at the bottom, and to the right of that text area is a button that says "Submit".
 - It checks to see if the text is meant for one of the mesh services; if so, it forwards the text to that mesh service, and listens for a response.
 - The reponse is then displayed on the screen using a markdown widget.
+- The UI connects to each service directly at agentmesh.ai